How to Turn the Trump vs China Trade War To Your Advantage

 12. One final strategy you can implement right away to your advantage is getting a cost reduction on your order by bringing up the exchange rates with your suppliers.
 China just devalued its currency to the lowest point it’s ever been in a decade!
 They’ve done this to counter against the increased tariffs on Chinese goods imposed by Trump.
 What is the impact of a weaker yuan?

 A weaker yuan makes Chinese exports more competitive, or cheaper to buy with foreign currencies.
 You can use the website – www.xe.com to chart the exchange rate fluctuations between the dollar and yuan.

 This goes back to what I was saying about working in partnership with your supplier – you will pass this saving onto your customer resulting in more sales and more orders for the supplier.
 You won’t be successful if you word it in a way that you want a piece of their profits.

-They may not give you the full 10% saving as they make up reasons why their cost of goods have increased but you may be able to get at least 5%.
+They may not give you the full 10% saving as they make up reasons why their cost of goods has increased but you may be able to get at least 5%.
 The best time to ask for this discount is right before you need to pay the remaining balance on the order.

-The supplier will just want to get paid and if you ask earlier in the production process they have plenty of time to make up reasons why they need to raise the cost of your order (raw material costs have increased, labor costs have increased etc).
+The supplier will just want to get paid and if you ask earlier in the production process they have plenty of time to make up reasons why they need to raise the cost of your order (raw material costs have increased, labor costs have increased, etc).

 In summary, here are the bullet point actionable tips: